pslits/oai-pmh-wiki/Maintaining-Github-Wiki.md

 Once the pull request is reviewed and approved, it will be merged into the **master** branch.
 - This triggers a GitHub Action that automatically pushes the changes to the actual GitHub Wiki (**oai-pmh.wiki**).

+### Create Github access token

+To enable the GitHub Action to push changes to the *`<repository>.wiki`* repository, you need to create a GitHub Personal Access Token (PAT) with the necessary permissions.
+This token will be used for authentication when pushing changes to the wiki repository.
+- Go to your GitHub account settings.
+- Click on **Developer settings** in the left sidebar.
+- Click on **Personal access tokens**.
+- Click on **Tokens (classic)**.
+- Click on the **Generate new token** button.
+- Give your token a descriptive name (e.g., "Wiki Push Token").
+- Select the expiration date for the token (e.g., 30 days).
+- Click on the **Generate token** button.
+- Copy the generated token and store it in a secure place.
+You will need this token to set up the GitHub Action.

 ### Setting Up GitHub Secrets